akiicat/MultiPaper-Container/README.md

         akiicat/multipaper
 ```

-If you want to save runtime file out of the container, you can mount the directory to `/app`.
+If you want to the save runtime file outside the container, you can mount the directory to `/app`.

 ```shell
 docker run -d \